Oatmeal Cake

 - For the topping, put the butter, brown sugar, and milk in a saucepan.
 Bring to a boil, while stirring.
 Once sugar is dissolved, remove from heat.
 Stir in the coconut and pecans.
 (Mixture will be thick.)
 Spread over the cake evenly.

-- Let stand for about 10 minutes.
+- Let stand for about 10 minutes before cutting and serving.

 Video